-One day he was telling us the story of warrior prince Arjuna.
-Friends lets travel back in time to a period of kings, princes, and warriors.
-One day, Arjuna, his brothers and cousins were asked to appear for a test by their Guru.
-They gathered by the woodland with their bows and arrows.
-Across a stream, their Guru set up a small wooden bird in a tree.
-The winner of the competition would be the one who could strike the eye of that bird.
-But before letting them set their arrows loose, the Guru asked each one of them a question.
-“What do you see there?''
-Arjuna's eldest brother was the first and he replied, "I see a wooden bird, the branch and the tree, the leaves moving and other birds."
-Everyone else who followed also mentioned the same elements: tree, branch, bird and leaves.
-Everyone was disqualified; none could take the shot.
-Then came Arjuna, and his answer was “I can only see the eye of the bird”.
-It was the winning answer.
-Arjuna took the shot - the arrow sprang from the bow straight into the bird’s eye and the bird fell with a loud thud.
-When he story was completed my teacher asked, “Can any of you tell me why Arjuna was allowed to take the shot over the others?”
-I slowly raised my hand and answered, “Because, only Arjuna had the focus, attention, and concentration.”
-My teacher patted me on the back, “Now you see, you can achieve any goal you set if you possess these qualities.”
+One day he was narrating us the story of warrior prince Arjuna.
+Arjuna, his brothers, and his cousins were asked by their teacher Drona to appear for a test to determine who was the best archer.
+The boys gathered by the woodland with their bows and arrows.
+Across a stream, Drona set up a small wooden bird in a tree.
+The winner of the competition would be the one who could strike the eye of the bird.
+As the boys came to take the shot, Drona gestured for them to pause and then pointing to the target he asked each one of them a question.
+“What do you see?''
+Arjuna's eldest brother was the first and he replied, "I see the stream, the wooden bird, the tree, its branches, and other birds."
+He was immediately disqualified.
+Everyone else who followed also replied similarly to Dron’s question : “I see the stream , tree, branches, and the bird”.
+Everyone was disqualified; none were allowed to take the shot.
+Then came Arjuna, and when he was asked “What do you see?'‘, without taking his eye off the target , he replied “Oh master, I see the eye of the bird”.
+Drona smiled and Arjuna took the shot.
+The arrow sprang from the bow straight into the bird’s eye and the bird fell with a loud thud.
+Friends, when the story was completed, my teacher asked the class, “Can any of you tell me why Arjuna succeeded while others failed?”
+I slowly raised my hand and answered, “Because, only Arjuna possessed the focus attention, and concentration.”
+My teacher patted me on the back, “My son, you can achieve any goal you set yourself to if you also possess these qualities.”

-Many years later when I was a senior completing my Computer Science and Engineering degree, I went to visit him during a break.
+I always felt drawn back to him as pendulum to its fulcrum, and thus many years later when I was a senior completing my Computer Science and Engineering degree, I went to visit my former teacher during spring break.
 He was at his desk and smiled broadly when he saw me.
 He inquired about my career plans and what I wanted to do next.
-I began telling him about Bill Gates, how he upended the world by bringing Computers into everyone’s home and how I wanted to be an important part of the computer revolution .
-Then I declared , “ My goal is - I want to be the best.”
+I began telling him about Bill Gates, how he upended the world by bringing Computers into everyone’s home and how he was changing the world.
 My teacher was unimpressed.
 Even though he was supportive and encouraging, he was also a direct and no-nonsense man.
-When I stopped ranting, he leaned forward, looked straight into my eyes, and asked, “Do you know what the best is?”
-I was speechless, had no answer.
-As that moment, the electricity flickered and went out leaving the room in total darkness.
+When I stopped, he leaned forward, looked straight into my eyes, and asked, “what do you want to do in your life?”
+Much to my surprise , I replied, “I want to be the best.”
+Brining my flight of fancy to ground, he asked.
+“Do you know what the best is?”
+I sat in silence, I had no answer , I realized I didn’t know.
+As we were talking, the gathering thunderheads broke into storm, the electricity flickered and went out leaving the room in total darkness.
 My teacher found a candle and lit it up with a match.
-Pointing to the matchbox he said, “You just need a spark to light a candle, but to be exceptional you have to light it again and again.”
-It was truly a lightbulb moment – till then “The best” was merely a dream but my teacher made me realize that I needed to get serious and work on it every day, to be the best.
+Pointing to the matchbox he said, “You just need a single spark to light a candle, but to be exceptional you have to light it again and again.”
+It was truly a lightbulb moment –If I wanted to be successful I needed to put in the hard work and like flipping a light switch, I needed to take that decision every day, every morning , every time.

 Kailash Nautiyal , Thumps Up Toastmasters